 - Ability to communicate and interact effectively with the public, senior County staff and the Fairfax County Board of Supervisors.

-(Click on the aforementioned link to learn how Fairfax County interprets equivalencies for “Any combination, experience, and training equivalent to”) Graduation from a four-year college or university accredited by the Accreditation Board of Engineering and Technologies with a bachelor's degree in the appropriate engineering or architectural field; plus five years of progressively responsible professional experience in the appropriate engineering field.<CERTIFICATES AND LICENSES REQUIRED:
+(Click on the aforementioned link to learn how Fairfax County interprets equivalencies for “Any combination, experience, and training equivalent to”) Graduation from a four-year college or university accredited by the Accreditation Board of Engineering and Technologies with a bachelor's degree in the appropriate engineering or architectural field; PLUS five years of progressively responsible professional experience in the appropriate engineering field.PREFERRED QUALIFICATIONS:

 An individual who possesses a valid Professional Engineer or Architect license in another state will be granted a temporary exemption to this requirement pending the Board for Architects, Professional Engineers, Land Surveyors, Certified Interior Designers & Landscape Architects decision regarding that individual's application for reciprocity.
 As a Professional Engineer or Registered Architect, signs and seals own work product and/or that of subordinate staff.NECESSARY SPECIAL REQUIREMENTS:

-The appointee to this position will be required to complete a criminal background check, driving record check, and a pre-employment physical examination to the satisfaction of the employer.
-PREFERRED QUALIFICATIONS:
+The appointee to this position will be required to complete a criminal background check, child protective services registry check, and driving record check to the satisfaction of the employer.

 Reasonable accommodations are available to persons with disabilities during application and/or interview processes per the Americans with Disabilities Act.
 Contact 703-324-4900 for assistance.
 TTY 703-222-7314.
 DHREmployment@fairfaxcounty.gov